romainbrenguier/Reglisse/README.md

 ## Reglisse syntax

-We distinguish three types of modules: logical module, procedural module and compositional modules.
+We distinguish three types of modules: _functional_ modules, _procedural_ modules and _compositional_ modules.

 All types of module start with a statement of the form: